 High plant counts and co-op growing impede legal efforts, not illegal ones

-Colorado allows medical patients or their caregiver to grow enormous quantities of plants – up to 99 per 300 sq ft.
-While high plant counts only make up around 8% of Colorado's medical patients, recreational growers have found similarly encouraging loopholes in the constitutional amendment that allows legal adult use.
+Colorado allows medical consumers or their caregiver to grow enormous quantities of plants — up to 99 per 300 sq ft.
+While high plant counts only make up around 8% of Colorado’s medical consumers, recreational growers have found similarly encouraging loopholes in the constitutional amendment that allows legal adult use.
 What the DEA observed: limits do not exist on how many adults can have their six legal plants grown under a single roof.
-As a result, homes across Colorado have been used to cultivate large quantities of untaxed, untracked, and unregulated marijuana — often destined for states beyond the four imaginary lines supporting Colorado's shape.
+As a result, homes across Colorado have been used to cultivate large quantities of untaxed, untracked, and unregulated marijuana — often destined for states beyond the four imaginary lines supporting Colorado’s shape.

 Combined, these seem like a checklist that the DEA wants to see better managed, if not resolved.
 And it is these items that will affect how Denver Colorado marijuana laws change in the beginning of 2017.

 As you can imagine, the uncertainty surrounding the incoming President have more than just Colorado looking to be above-the-board, yet the state is not wasting time to get it done.
 The Governor, John Hickenlooper, has stated that it is exceedingly difficult to differentiate between legitimate and illegal grow operations under the flexible wording and liberal plant counts allowed under the state constitution.
 When police investigate, they are often left unsure how to proceed because of how the laws are written and how frequently the regulations change.
 In an effort to stem the flow of marijuana to outside Colorado, the state is pushing for much lower allowances on plant counts allowed within an individual residence, aiming to break up the co-op grows that lead to interstate trafficking.
 Here’s how Denver Colorado marijuana laws will change beginning in 2017: